-Embracing Imperfection: The 3-Month Rule for startup Development
+Embracing Imperfection: The 3-Month Rule for Startup Development

 After dedicating eight months to developing my AI podcast platform, I’ve crafted a straightforward yet effective strategy: every unscalable hack gets a three-month lifespan.
 By the end of this period, each method must either demonstrate its value, leading to a more robust implementation, or face the axe.